Embassy of North Korea, Beijing

 The Embassy of the Democratic People's Republic of Korea in Beijing is the diplomatic mission of North Korea to China.
 It is located in Chaoyang, Beijing.
-In addition to its embassy in Beijing, North Korea also has consulates in Dandong, Shenyang and Hong Kong.
+In addition to its embassy in Beijing, North Korea also has consulates in Dandong and Shenyang.
 It is one of the largest embassies of North Korea and has dormitories, North Korean grocery shops, a currency exchange, an eyeglasses store, and a fruit and vegetable shop.
-The current ambassador is Li Ryong -num.
+As of 2021, the ambassador is Ri Ryong-nam.